 Are new work authorization forms required for RAP Back?

 Yes.
-As part of the conversion to RAP Back, all TUS badge holders are required to submit new work authorization forms and applications when enrolling into the program.
+All TUS badge holders are required to submit new work authorization forms and applications when enrolling into the program.
 These forms are provided by the badge holder’s authorized signatory.

 Can work authorization forms be provided to the ASO prior to actual enrollment?

 Yes.
 The authorized signatory may provide the TUS ASO with the required form up to 30 days prior to an applicant coming into the ASO.